airmoi/FileMaker/README.md

 * API now support Exceptions error handling, you may switch between those behaviors by changing property 'errorHandeling' to 'default' or 'exception' (default value is 'exception')
 * There is no more 'conf.php' use "setProperty" to define specifics API's settings.
 You may also use an array of properties on FileMaker instanciation, ie : new FileMaker( $db, $host, $user, $pass, ['property' => 'value'])

-You can use the offical [PHP-API guide](https://fmhelp.filemaker.com/docs/14/fr/fms14_cwp_guide.pdf) provided by FieMaker® for everything else.
+You can use the offical [PHP-API guide](https://fmhelp.filemaker.com/docs/14/fr/fms14_cwp_guide.pdf) provided by FileMaker® for everything else.

 ## TODO
 * Finish PHPunit test